Soniuj/Footfall-Insight-Dashboard/README.md

 # Why This Project Stands Out –

-🚶‍♀️ Real-World Retail Scenario: Real-world retail footfall analysis with actionable insights.
+- 🧍‍♂️ **Real-World Retail Scenario**: Real-world retail footfall analysis with actionable insights.
- 📊 Visually Insightful: Clean, color-coded dashboard using an Ocean Tale theme for professional appeal.
+- 📊 **Visually Insightful**: Clean, color-coded dashboard using an Ocean Tale theme for professional appeal.
- 🧩 Dynamic Analysis: Interactive filters and slicers allow users to drill down into specific sites or timeframes.
+- 🛠️ **Dynamic Analysis**: Interactive filters and slicers allow users to drill down into specific sites or timeframes.
- 💡 Built  Using DAX : Built using best practices in Power BI and DAX.
+- 💡 **Built Using DAX**: Built using best practices in Power BI and DAX.

 # Project Highlights
 Total footfall 2M